 For as long as I can remember I have been told that I need to have more self-confidence.
 My mom said it would help me make friends, teachers said it would help me do better in school and bosses have told me it would help me do better at work.
 But no one can tell me how to get it.

-INFJs struggle with self doubt because we see the world so much differently than other people.
+INFJs struggle with self-doubt because we see the world so much different than other people.
 We see many sides to everything.
 We see the rational side and the emotional side.
 We also struggle with our intuition from time to time.
 It’s interesting to “just know” things, but frustrating sometimes trying to figure out the why behind it.

 Being so rare and unique is something that I am very proud of, even though I had nothing to do with me being this way.
 But it’s also unbelievably frustrating sometimes.
 It’s difficult being the square peg in the round hole.
 How do you overcome this feeling?

 Here are a few things that have helped me:

 Finding someone that you connect with is really hard, especially for INFJs, but it’s so important.
 Having someone who thinks the same way that you do and experiences things the same way that you do is such a game changer!
 It’s easy to feel like you are all alone, that you are the only one in the world who feels the way that you do, but I assure you, that’s not true.
 There are other INFJs out there who feel the same way that you do!

 The second biggest thing that has helped me work through low self confidence is educating myself about my personality.
 Every time I get stuck on something I find myself searching like crazy for the answers.
 I google everything.
 I want to know how every other INFJ out there feels and thinks and deals with life.
 Part of the reason I started this blog was to connect and share with others out there.